dotnet/docs-maui/docs/fundamentals/datatemplate.md

 </ContentPage>
 ```

-In this example, the page-level `ResourceDictionary` defines two `DataTemplate` objects and a `PersonDataTemplateSelector` object.
+In this example, the page-level <xref:Microsoft.Maui.Controls.ResourceDictionary> defines two `DataTemplate` objects and a `PersonDataTemplateSelector` object.
 The `PersonDataTemplateSelector` object sets its `ValidTemplate` and `InvalidTemplate` properties to the `DataTemplate` objects using the `StaticResource` markup extension.
-While the resources are defined in the page's `ResourceDictionary`, they could also be defined at the control-level or app-level.
+While the resources are defined in the page's <xref:Microsoft.Maui.Controls.ResourceDictionary>, they could also be defined at the control-level or app-level.

 The `PersonDataTemplateSelector` object can be consumed by assigning it to the `CollectionView.ItemTemplate` property: